yigitaksoy/Wonderdam/documentation/TESTING.md

   - Footer is present on all pages.
   - Social links on the footer works as expected, and all the links open in a new tab.

+  #### Error 404 - PASS

+  - Works as expected, successfuly captures and handles page not found error.
+  - Go back button on error page works as expected and redirects user back to the homepage.

+  #### Error 500 - PASS

+  - Works as expected, successfuly captures and handles internal server error.
+  - Go back button on error page works as expected and redirects user back to the homepage.